 Welcome to Shark Class!

-Sharks Class is made up of children in years 5 and 6 who are taught by Mrs Green.
+Sharks Class is made up of children in years 6 who are taught by Mrs Green.
 Shark classroom is also an Elliott Hut, but it is located on the school field.

 Mrs Trish Green – Teacher

 It’s cool!
 We are a friendly, hard working, supportive and cooperative team of children and adults.
 Our class is calm yet fun, exciting and interesting!
 We enjoy a wide variety of challenging work and are always striving to improve, pushing ourselves to reach our targets.
 We are Sports Leaders and House Captains and vice-Captains.

 We are given a lot of responsibilities which we really enjoy!
 We help set up assemblies and acts of worship, including the technology!
 We get to represent the school in a variety of sporting tournaments!
 We go to Kilve Court for a two night residential and do exciting outdoor activities!

 Autumn Term 2019- we are studying the topic of Investigators - we are investigating what World War Two was like for children and light/electricity.
 We are looking forward to a trip which will teach us more about evacuation, rationing and life during The Blitz.

 During the week beginning 23/9/19, many of the children successfully completed their Bikeability training despite some bad weather!
 A big thank you to Graham and Len (the instructors) and Mrs Holman, Mrs Herd and Mr Parsons who also gave up their time to help.
 See photos below.

 A big thank you to Eric Wynter who came in on the 10th of October to talk to Shark Class about his wartime experiences and who will be back in on October 21st to talk to us about harvesting and farming as part of our enrichment week on the aforementioned.